HarryWEB/av-services/envs/container/azure-iot-edge/av-rtmp-rtsp-light-sink/ubuntu/README.md

 | AV_AAD_SERVICE_PRINCIPAL_ID |The Azure AD Service Principal ID used for the authentication with Azure Media Services|
 | AV_AAD_SERVICE_PRINCIPAL_SECRET |The Azure AD Service Principal Secret used for the authentication with Azure Media Services|

-### Starting/Stopping av-rtmp-rtsp-sink ubuntu service
+### Starting/Stopping av-rtmp-rtsp-light-sink alpine service
 Once the rtmpsource service is built and deployed you can start and stop the container .